wingemo/Object-oriented-/ParallelProgrammingBankSimulator/README.md

 The `newFixedThreadPool` parameter specifies the number of threads that should be used in the thread pool for processing transactions.

 The `accounts` parameter specifies the number of accounts that are being tracked by the system.

-Overall, this configuration file allows for customization of the transaction processing system to suit the needs of the user.